 There are no FAQs on the VPN’s website.
 It also does not have live chat support.
 The help section on the menu has only four articles about setting up the application.
 Even the questions and problems in the Google Play Store are left unanswered.

 Zero VPN has an email to reach out to if any support is required.
 Users comment that such email complaints receive no response.
 Due to this, the user support service of Zero VPN is rated 1 out of 10.

 Looking at all the above-discussed points, it is clear that Zero VPN holds more red flags than green ones.
 Though the app is free, putting your privacy at risk is not advisable.
 The geo-restriction issue on Netflix, poor customer support, and limited platform support make things even harder.
 Summarizing everything in a glance, Zero VPN wraps up the below features.

-If you are for some light entertainment, and casual browsing without wondering about the IP leaks and restrictions, Zero VPN can be chosen.
-But still, we would recommend you go for a more reliable VPN as there are many other options widely available for free or with a minimal subscription fee.
+Zero VPN can be chosen if you are for some light entertainment and casual browsing without wondering about IP leaks and restrictions.
+But still, we would recommend you go for a more reliable VPN, as there are many other options widely available for free or with a minimal subscription fee.
 So why not them instead of the Zero VPN?